iLert/docs/integrations/prometheus.md

 iLert's Prometheus integration supports dynamic escalation policy routing with the help of routing keys.

-In iLert navigate to the **escalation policies** that you want to route to and enter a unique routing key for for each policy.
+In ilert navigate to the **escalation policies** that you want to route to and enter a unique routing key for for each policy.

 ![](<../.gitbook/assets/image (55) (1) (1).png>)

 In your Prometheus **alert rule** yml add a label called `ilert_routingkey` and set its value to the policy's routing key that you want to assign to the alert e.g. `ilert_routingkey: policy1`

-When iLert receives Prometheus alert events it will look for the first alert with the specific label and decide upon the routing.
+When ilert receives Prometheus alert events it will look for the first alert with the specific label and decide upon the routing.
 If the label is not present the escalation policy that is assigned to the alert source is used instead.

 ## Supported custom labels <a href="#faq" id="faq"></a>